Naval & Military Press

 The Naval and Military Press, also stylised as Naval & Military Press, is a British publisher which specialises in printing and distributing books in both hardback and softback on military history, militaria and other niche subjects, primarily focused on the United Kingdom.

 Operations

 Publishing of printed books

 In many instances, it republishes books that have been long out of print.
 Its founder would seek these out, and issue 'affordable new editions, putting unusual, unfamiliar and long sought for texts within the grasp, and the budget, of students of conflict around the world, both amateur and professional.'
 It has partnered with the Imperial War Museum to republish official histories.
 As of 2008 it had 2000 titles in print.

 In addition to military titles, it has its imprint, Rediscovery Books.
-In partnership with the Royal Geographic Society, there are print runs of books covering 'epic journeys and expeditions form the golden age of exploration in the Victorian era.'
+In partnership with the Royal Geographical Society there are print runs of books covering 'epic journeys and expeditions form the golden age of exploration in the Victorian era.'